Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 Part 2 comprises the second and third years of the BDI degree, and requires 240 points—120 points each year.

-Part 2 involves a range of Culture+Context courses as well as additional courses from the BDI programme and courses for your non-design minor, enabling you to personalise your programme to suit your needs and interests.
+Part 2 involves a range of Culture+Context Design courses as well as additional courses from the BDI programme and courses for your non-design minor, enabling you to personalise your programme to suit your needs and interests.

 In 2nd year you will need to include: